ULSP30010 - Beginners' Spanish (A1+) – Enhanced

 - Semester one: Written test (Reading, Grammar, Writing) 20%.
 Independent learning dossier - four tasks 10%.
 The written assessment will normally take place during week 12

 - Semester two: Listening test 15%; Written test (Reading, Grammar, Writing) 25%; and Oral test 20%.
-Independent learning dossier – four tasks 10%.
+Independent learning dossier – one extended open task (10%), (to be handed in the week before the Easter break, normally 7 or 8).
 The listening assessment will take place in the week before the Easter break (normally week 7 or 8); written and oral assessments will normally be scheduled in weeks 11 and 12

 Nature and timing of feedback